 #1 Mental Health Support

-Mental health conditions like anxiety and depressive disorders could worsen with the stress buildup and burnout at the workplace.
-The World Health Organization (WHO) shared that organizations globally lose 12 billion productive work days annually to depression and anxiety alone, at a cost of nearly US$ 1 trillion.
+Mental health conditions like anxiety and depressive disorders tend to worsen with stress buildup and burnout at the workplace.
+The World Health Organization (WHO) shared that organizations globally lose 12 billion productive work days annually to depression and anxiety alone, at a cost of nearly US$1 trillion.

-You can strengthen your workforce’s resilience by providing mental health packages that include:
+Consider improving your workforce’s resilience in 2026 by providing mental health packages that include:

 • Offering video counseling services from certified and licensed therapists.